 We highlight student voices like yours every day in our Opinion section.
 Send us a letter and you could be published!
+Remember: your piece must be related to UBC!

 The Ubyssey accepts opinion articles on any topic related to the University of British Columbia (UBC) and/or topics relevant to students attending UBC.
 Submissions must be written by UBC students, professors, alumni, or those in a suitable position (as determined by the opinions editor) to speak on UBC-related matters.